AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ## Installation

-Install the latest version of Adobe's HIPAA-Ready Services extension (`magento/hipaa-ee`) on an instance that is running Adobe Commerce version 2.4.6-p3 or later.
-The extension is delivered as a composer metapackage from the [repo.magento.com](https://repo.magento.com) repository.
+**Prerequisite**

 >[!BEGINSHADEBOX]

-**Prerequisite**
+- Adobe has provisioned your Adobe Commerce account to access the HIPAA Ready extension.

-You must have access to [repo.magento.com](https://repo.magento.com) to install the extension.
+- Access to [repo.magento.com](https://repo.magento.com) to install the extension.
 For key generation and obtaining the necessary rights, see [Get your authentication keys](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/authentication-keys.html).

 >[!ENDSHADEBOX]

+Install the latest version of Adobe's HIPAA-Ready Services extension (`magento/hipaa-ee`) on an instance that is running Adobe Commerce version 2.4.6-p3 or later.
+The extension is delivered as a composer metapackage from the [repo.magento.com](https://repo.magento.com) repository.

 1. On your local workstation, change to the project directory for your Adobe Commerce on cloud infrastructure project.